Share

 Published Date: 07/23/2024

 California’s insurance system is at a crossroads.
 Homeowners across the state are grappling with soaring premiums, disappearing coverage options, and a marketplace teetering on the edge of dysfunction.
-Meanwhile, the state’s roadways are seeing a surge in distracted driving accidents and rising safety concerns.
+At the same time, California’s roadways are seeing a surge in distracted driving accidents and growing safety concerns.

-In this special Insurance Hour episode, host Karl Susman sat down in Sacramento with Assemblyman Tom Lackey — a former California Highway Patrol officer and a ten-year veteran of the State Legislature — to discuss two pressing issues shaping the lives of Californians: the state’s insurance crisis and the growing danger of distracted driving.
+In a special episode of Insurance Hour, host Karl Susman sat down in Sacramento with Assemblyman Tom Lackey — a former California Highway Patrol officer and a ten-year veteran of the State Legislature — to discuss two pressing issues shaping daily life in the state: the insurance crisis and the dangers of distracted driving.

-Assemblyman Tom Lackey’s story begins in the small desert town of Boron, California — a close-knit mining community of roughly 3,000 residents.
-His father was the local dentist, and Lackey’s early ambition was to serve and protect his community.
+Assemblyman Tom Lackey’s story begins in the small desert town of Boron, California, a close-knit mining community of roughly 3,000 residents.
+His father was the local dentist, and Lackey’s early ambition was rooted in service and protection.

-After earning a degree in special education, he spent a year teaching before pursuing a lifelong dream: joining the California Highway Patrol (CHP).
+After earning a degree in special education, he spent a year teaching before pursuing his lifelong goal of joining the California Highway Patrol.

 “I overcame the odds after teaching a year in special education,” Lackey recalled.
 “And I retired from the highway patrol after 28 years.”

-That hands-on experience gave him an unfiltered view of Californians’ day-to-day challenges — from traffic safety to financial hardship.
-Today, as a legislator representing parts of Southern California, Lackey channels that same sense of duty into policymaking.
+That hands-on law enforcement experience gave him a front-row view of Californians’ day-to-day challenges — from traffic safety to economic hardship.
+Today, as a legislator representing parts of Southern California, he channels that same sense of duty into public policy.

 “It’s a very rewarding battle at times,” he said, “and very frustrating at other times.”